Who we are

 He returned to London to continue working for Nick Jones and Richard Caring at Dean Street Town House and Scott’s.
 The intention was to open Langan’s Brasserie for Richard, alas the deal fell through.
 He then reunited with Corbin and King to open the Delaunay on Aldwych, the sister restaurant of the Wolseley.
 This was followed by working with Mark Hix and Ratnesh Bagdai to help solidify and grow the Hix restaurant group as their Operations Director.
 This proved to be successful partnership which saw profits grow and produced a successful sale to the conglomerate, WSH Group.
 In 2017 Seb partnered with Laura to found Montana Fogg.

 Tom’s hospitality career began as the only doorman at Le Caprice, J. Sheekey and The Ivy concurrently.
 From there he immersed himself front of house in a number of landmark London restaurant openings including The Wolseley, Scott’s, Hix Oyster and Chop House and Alfred’s private member club.

 After a 4-year teaching sabbatical, Tom returned to London to open the hugely successful and critically acclaimed 45 Jermyn Street.
 In 2015 Tom was asked to manage Kitty Fisher’s in Mayfair and subsequently opened their equally successful second restaurant, Cora Pearl in 2018.

-Since joining Montana Fogg, Tom oversaw the opening and is currently leading our management contract at Art Yard Bar & Kitchen.
+Since joining Montana Fogg, Tom oversaw the opening and led our management contract at Art Yard Bar & Kitchen.